jarrodjarrod/log-parser/README.md

 # README

-This is a command line tool (CLI) for getting a couple simple but useful metrics in HTTP logs files that follow the Common and Combined Log Formats.
-It takes in a log file and an optional number (t) of top results to display, returning the top t (3 by default) IP addresses and URLs that appear in the logs, along with the number of times they appear in the log.
+This is a command line interface (CLI) for getting a couple simple but useful metrics from HTTP logs that follow the Common and Combined Log Formats.
+It takes in a file of logs and an optional number (t) of top results to display, returning the top t (3 by default) IP addresses and URLs that appeared in the logs, along with their counts.

 ## Installation